gmh5225/OpenShadowFlare/readme.md

 ## Prebuilt Binaries

-TODO: We offer pre-constructed binaries tailored for both Windows Linux and Mac.
+TODO: We offer pre-constructed binaries tailored for Windows, Linux and Mac.

 ## Building from Source